-Here’s a bold pronouncement: In less than 10 years, we won’t be talking about enterprise software piracy much anymore.
+Here’s a bold pronouncement: In less than 10 years, we won’t be talking about how to stop enterprise software piracy much anymore.
 Certain regions will continue to see piracy, but I predict that a downward trend in piracy globally will only accelerate.
 In 2013, 43% of the software installed on computers around the globe wasn’t properly licensed, according to the BSA’s Global Software Survey.
 That dipped to 39% in 2015 and 37% in 2018, the most recent study.

 It’s not to say that piracy will go the way of the dodo.
 It’s just that it’ll hit a point at which a strategy wholly geared toward targeting pirated use will yield diminishing returns compared to a more holistic approach to monetization.
 Why?
 Because the cloud has dealt a major blow to the piracy business – and requires that you evolve your strategy toward piracy in a way that will best support the new realities cloud technologies have created going forward.